 Beyond academics, our learners are actively engaged in community arts and sports.
-According to our Student Learning Survey in Grades 4 and 7:
+According to our Student Learning Survey in Grades 4 and 7, our students are involved in after-school activities over 70% of the time.
+Our students feel that social and emotional wellness is very important as the student stress and anxiety levels have increased.